dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby.markdown

 ---
 layout: post
 title: Building a blog with Gatsby
-description: "Building a blog with Gatsby, a modern static content generator for React"
+description: "Building a blog with Gatsby, React and Webtask.io!"
-longdescription: "Gatsby is a modern static content generator that uses React.
-We look at building a blog with Gatsby with extra features like pagination, and user authentication with Auth0"
+longdescription: "Building a blog with Gatsby, the React based static content generator.
+Using Webtask.io, the serverless endpoint service to provide a backend API, we look at building a blog with Gatsby and adding extra features like pagination, user authentication with Auth0 and newsletter subscription."
 date: 2018-01-22 11:11
 category: Technical Guide, Frontend, Gatsby
 author: